rabaixo/cashRegister/README.md

 #  Test
 Four unit tests are carried out to verify the correct functioning of the functionalities of the package.

-1. The behavior of the price rules is checked.
+1. The behavior of price rules when items are scanned.
 2. An error should be returned when trying to scan an element with non-existent code in the database.
 3. When a product is deleted from the list of items, the list and the value of the total cost must be updated
 4. A warning should be returned when trying to delete an unregistered element (for Django web app)